 There are quite a lot of pre-packaged CRM solutions on the market.
-And if you aren’t planning on using the CRM for automation & controlling all parts of your workflow, such options may suit you well.
-For instance, Oracle, Salesforce
+And if you aren’t planning on using a CRM software to automate & controlli all parts of your workflow, then options like Oracle and Salesforce may suit you well.

 ⚙️ Features of a Membership Website

-In this section, we’ll review the main features to add during a membership site development.
+In this section, we’ll review the main features that can be added during a membership site development.